 Breakthrough technology brings reliable, compact and portable ultracold storage to the patient

 Stirling Ultracold undercounter and portable ultra-low temperature (ULT) freezers allow more biologic/cellular assets to be stored indefinitely at treatment centers and pharmacies for increased sales.
-Plug these units into any outlet, worldwide and safely store more valuable temperature-sensitive treatments anywhere from -20°C to -86°C.
+Plug these units into any outlet, worldwide and safely store more valuable temperature-sensitive biological materials anywhere from -20°C to -86°C.

 Maintain temperature setpoints within +/- 1°C (steady-state) for reliable, long-term thermal protection, with temperature logging and available remote monitoring capabilities.
 Both models are convenient, easy-to-use appliances that treatment center or pharmacy personnel will adopt without training.
-Integrated racking systems are also available to maximize dose storage and organize therapies.
+Integrated racking systems are also available to maximize storage and organize biological materials.

 Watch this portable ULT25NEU video to see how these freezers work in a clinical setting